microsoft/pai/docs/manual/cluster-user/how-to-manage-data.md

 There are two fields for each storage, `name` and `mountPath`. `name` refers to storage name while `mountPath` is the mount path inside job container. `mountPath` has default value `/mnt/${name}` and is optional.

+Set it to an empty list (as follows) will mount default storage for current user in the job.

 ```yaml
 extras:
     storages: []
 ```

-Set it to an empty list will mount default storage for current user in the job.